Sarah-Cameron/cnvfinder/README.md

 ERR304775,SAMN0000001
 ```

-We choose to map to the corresponding short-read based reference from [AllTheBacteria](https://www.allthebacteria.org) this can be messy but because the short-read reference will usually miss most genome amplifications, using this read depth based method allow us to spot these.
-I
+We choose to map to the corresponding short-read based reference from [AllTheBacteria](https://www.allthebacteria.org) although this can be messy, and detect changes in read depth other than CNVs, because the short-read reference will usually miss most genome amplifications, using this method allow us to spot these.

-How you fill in the **read name** column (and where reads come from) depends on which of the two paths below you're using.
+How you fill in the csv columns depends on which of the two paths below you're using.

 #### Path A: Using SRA/ENA accessions and BioSample accession (default)

 By default, the pipeline downloads and assemblies reads for you.
 Use SRA Run accessions as the `read_name` column in `accessions.csv`.
-Reads are downloaded automatically (via iSeq) when you run the pipeline — no extra step needed.
+Reads and assemblies are downloaded automatically when you run the pipeline — no extra step needed.

 > [!IMPORTANT]
 > If your cluster's compute nodes can't reach the internet, this in-run download won't work.
 Pre-download reads and assemblies together ahead of time instead, with `bin/both_downloads.sh`, then follow Path B below.